luisdoesdev/my-reads/README.md

 This Project was part of my Udacity React Nanodegree and it's intended to show my React skills.
 It can also be used as a boilerplate to create new React Projects that make API calls "/BookAPI.js" has all the option for doind so and you can edit as you go. :)

 ## TL;DR

 To get started developing right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## FEATURES
+ * Debouncer on search
+ * Tag System
+ * Toaster that tells you if book was added
+ * Night mode

 ## What You're Getting
 ```bash